connervieira/Assassin/FAQ.md

 This document contains some of the most frequently asked questions concerning Assassin

 **What exactly is Assassin?**

 Assassin is a utility designed to be installed in a vehicle that provides detection and defense of several different types of threats.
-Think of it as a defense system for driving in the technological world.
+Think of it as a digital defense system for driving in the technological world.

 **How do I install Assassin?**